 For many people, political engagement has never felt more important—or more anxiety-inducing.
-Therapists and psychologists have unofficially coined a new term for what they’re seeing in their patients: “Post-Election Stress Disorder.”
+Therapists and psychologists unofficially coined a new term for what they were seeing in their patients: “Post-Election Stress Disorder.”

-Your social media feeds are as impassioned as they were leading up to the election, making it all too tempting to tune out completely.
-The emotionally-charged state of affairs, plus a never-ending whirlwind of to-do’s related to your job (that has nothing to with politics) can make it overwhelming to consider adding “political advocacy and engagement” to your already (very full) plate.
+Your social media feeds are as impassioned as ever, making it all too tempting to tune out completely.
+The emotionally-charged state of affairs, plus a never-ending whirlwind of to-do’s related to your job (that has nothing to with politics) can make it overwhelming to consider adding political advocacy and engagement to your already (very full) plate.

 So, what’s a busy and stressed yet fired-up-about-lots-of-issues person to do?
 How can you engage in ways that are meaningful—but also manageable?

 As co-founder and COO of the All In Together Campaign, I work every day with busy women on both sides of the aisle to help them effectively advocate on behalf of the issues they care about most.

 Here are four of my top tips for fitting political advocacy into your schedule.

 1. Pick One or Two Areas of Focus

 Many of us care about a wide range of issues—and it just feels like too much to tackle in a limited amount of time.
 Instead, identify the one to two issues you want to work on.